-NSAIDs: These letters stand for Non Steroid Anti-Inflammatory Drug. (you can think of aspirin, ibuprofen, and celecoxib or “Celebrex”) These drugs are very popular first line pain medications and included Rimadyl® and Metacam®, the newest is Meloxadyl®.
+NSAIDs: These letters stand for Non-Steroidal Anti-Inflammatory Drug.
+(You can think of aspirin, ibuprofen, and celecoxib or “Celebrex”) These drugs are very popular first line pain medications and included Rimadyl® and Metacam®, the newest is Meloxadyl®.
 There are many others we have to choose from.
 The dose is fixed and should be followed carefully.
 NSAIDS are generally not given to cats!
 But cats now have a new NSAID made and approved just for cats called Onsior®.

 Often, moderate pain can be well controlled with an NSAID and gabapentin.
 I’ve seen old arthritic dogs that can no longer climb stairs, begin to go up a short set of stairs with little struggle and begin to play again, just on these two drugs when dosed properly!

 Opioid Analgesics are commonly used in human pain.
 Hydrocodone is the most common.
-This drug can help ease severe pain dramatically, but does make the dog a little sedate.
-These are federally controlled drugs and your veterinarian will probably have you sign a form stating you will make sure the drug is used for it intended purpose.
+This drug can help ease severe pain dramatically but does make the dog a little sedate.
+These are federally controlled drugs, and your veterinarian will probably have you sign a form stating you will make sure the drug is used for it intended purpose.
 The most common form used by veterinarians is Tramadol®, or Ultram®.
-It works well IF doses correctly.
-I can count on one hand how many times I’ve seen dogs sent home with Tramadol where the dose and frequency on the label directions are correct.
-The curious issue here is the way dogs metabolize this drug.
-If not given at least three to four times a day, then there are gaps of time when the dog is in pain.
-And for some reason veterinarians are intent on under-dosing this drug.
-In dogs, a starting dose of 3-5 mg/kg THREE times a day works well and then if pain persists or becomes more severe, then you can dose this drug up to 5 mg/kg FOUR times a day.
-If you use less than that and you are not achieving analgesia.

 I often use Tramadol only as a “break-through” pain medication when the base is an NSAID and Gabapentin.
 If pain becomes severe, then Tramadol on a regular basis WITH these other two medications will become the daily routine to control such pain.

-Other opioids that are used in veterinary medicine include; morphine, codeine, hydrocodone, hydromorphone, fentanyl and buprenorphine.
-All vary in their effectiveness and how there are metabolized by either dogs or cats.
+Other opioids that are used in veterinary medicine include morphine, codeine, hydrocodone, hydromorphone, fentanyl and buprenorphine.
+All vary in their effectiveness and how they are metabolized by either dogs or cats.
 They must be given with veterinary supervision, never “off the shelf” because you have it at home for your own pain!!
-Again these are controlled drugs and must be given carefully.
+Again, these are controlled drugs and must be given carefully.

-Steroids can be used the short term and are given orally or by injection.
+Steroids can be used for short term and are given orally or by injection.
 They are not analgesics (purely pain relief drugs), they work on pain solely as a strong anti-inflammatory drug and are highly effective.
-The down side is that they should not be used long term, or if necessary then in lower doses.
+The downside is that they should not be used long term, or if necessary, then in lower doses.
 In a hospice or end-of-life situation, then I am less concerned about dose or length of treatment.
 Here the main goal is to keep the pet comfortable.